ryantroyford/ryantroyford.com/_posts/0100-01-01-bad-scene-everyones-fault.md

 three of my good buddies asked me to design them a poster for their pop-punk & emo DJ night at one of my favorite bars in DC. how am i supposed to turn that down?

-designed and hand-screen printed on 25" x 19" French Speckletone white.
+designed and hand-screen printed on 25" x 19" French Speckletone white. run of 20-ish.